Letter 13: The Flailing Child Within

 As I continued to tune into the energy in my body, my thoughts turned to Jennifer.

-Feelings of concern arose for her.
+A feeling of concern arose for her.

 She did not adapt to thrive—she adapted to disappear.

-Why would the average adult feel so reluctant to express their honest opinion, or get so triggered by a simple statement like, "We need to talk?"
+Why would the average adult feel so reluctant to express their honest opinion, or get so triggered by a simple statement like, “We need to talk?”
+Why do so many adults in our society tend to follow rather than lead?
+Why does authenticity feel so risky, even when there is no real threat?

 I will begin by introducing three psychological structures that form a kind of psychic scaffolding as we grow from early childhood into adulthood: the Flailing Child, the Liminal Space, and the Fraudulent Adult.

-To understand how these structures developed, we must start at the beginning.
 We are born helpless: totally dependent on our parents for survival, experiencing the world entirely through our bodies and our sensory capacities.

-As I discussed in the letter, Neurons that fire together wire together, children are born with a remarkable neurological system designed to rapidly form connections, enabling them to process what they hear and see, learn language, and develop social and emotional skills.
-However, these developmental processes take a great deal of time, especially the formation and functioning of the emotional and cognitive systems.3
+As I discussed in the letter “Neurons that Fire Together Wire Together,” children are born with a remarkable neurological system designed to rapidly form connections, enabling them to process what they hear and see, learn language, and develop social and emotional skills.
+However, these developmental processes take a great deal of time, especially the formation and functioning of the emotional and cognitive systems.5

-These conflicts, however small, can be agonizing for a young child.
+Considering their many physical, cognitive, and emotional limitations, young children exist in a continual state of not knowing.
+Their lives are filled with wonder and discovery but also with insecurities and confusion.
 Their primary caregiver is their entire world—the source of all security and belonging.
 The steps required for socialization (correction, discipline, etc.) often feel like sudden withdrawals of love and approval.
 In those moments, the child’s entire sense of safety can feel threatened.
-They experience this rupture as a threat—not just emotionally, but physically, in their bodies.
+They experience this disconnect as a threat—not just emotionally, but physically, in their bodies.
 In a sense, it is.
-Without staying close to their parents, the child has a limited chance of survival.
-They do not yet have the cognitive capacity to distinguish what counts as a real or imagined threat.
-In fact, I have discovered that even adults have trouble with this!

 For example, parents often don’t make a distinction between instructing children in behaviors that are a necessary part of their socialization (being kind, respecting boundaries, sticking to routines, etc.) and behaviors that try to correct or control aspects of the child’s natural personality (the toys they’re drawn to, the sports they enjoy, the kinds of music they love).
 As children grow and begin to express their individuality, they often encounter criticism or suppression—especially when their personality, needs, or values contradict those of their parents or community.
 They hear constant messages of “No”: No, you can’t do that.
 No, you can’t say that.
 No, you can’t play with that now.
 No, you can’t wear that.
 No, we can’t buy that…

 Trapped in an environment that continually floods the child with overwhelming feelings, within a world whose causes and effects they don’t yet understand, their nervous system eventually reaches a breaking point.
-It is intolerable; it is all too much to endure.
+It is too much to endure.
+And yet they must endure it.
+They must survive it.
+That is the evolutionary mandate.

 All my love,